Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Markdown Table Colorize

-This plugin adds colors to Joplin markdown table syntax so you can quickly identify what column the content belongs to.
+This plugin adds colors to the markdown table syntax, so you can quickly identify what column the content belongs to.

 Sometimes, Markdown table syntax can be very messy when too much information is within the table.
-Thanks to the Markdown Table Colorize plugin, OhmineDT can create a better style for the markdown table now!
+Thanks to the Markdown Table Colorize plugin, ReMoods can create a better style for the markdown table now!

 After installing the Markdown Table Colorize plugin and ReMoods, you will see the markdown table syntax looks like below: